-ELEMENTARY SCHOOL
+ELEMENTARY SCHOOL INFORMATION

 All CMS elementary schools offer services to students in grades kindergarten through five.
 In addition, Pre-Kindergarten is available to a limited number of students with identified educational needs.
 All schools implement the North Carolina Standard Course of Study.
-In CMS, the instructional program is organized to provide a minimum of three hours of literacy instruction for grades K-2, two hours of literacy instruction for grades 3-5, one hour of mathematics instruction and 30 minutes of science and social studies instruction per day.
+In CMS, the instructional program is organized to provide a minimum of two hours of literacy instruction, 60-90 minutes of mathematics instruction, 30 minutes of science and social studies instruction, and 20 minutes of social emotional learning per day.
 To meet the needs of all students, the CMS elementary program requires daily remediation and enrichment instruction.